Skip to content

 Video: Paradox Productions

-At the age of 17, he came to the Netherlands from prudish England.
-A long career on stage followed.
-Sixty years later, it is time to look back on those years, the love of his life and Pride Amsterdam.
-Barrie Stevens (77) is one of the figureheads of Pride Amsterdam this year.
-During the nine-day event, he will make a lot of appearances.
-'For three nights, on 3, 4 and 5 August, I will then be at the Polanentheatre with the special performance Dood aan zee.'
+At seventeen he left prudish England for the Netherlands.
+A long stage career followed.
+Sixty years on, it’s time to look back on those years, the love of his life and Pride Amsterdam.
+Barrie Stevens (77) is one of this year’s ambassadors for Pride Amsterdam.
+During the nine-day event he will make his voice heard many times.
+‘For three nights, on 3, 4 and 5 August, I will be on stage at the Polanentheater with the special performance Dood aan zee.’

-'I was as green as grass when I came to the Netherlands.
-I left England, with its narrow views on homosexuality, to end up in a much freer Amsterdam.
-Well, it was the exciting sixties.
-Wow, this felt so good.'
-Soon Barrie landed in 'the business' as a dancer.
-'I felt like a fish in the water.
-Looking back, 'Finally I could be myself, None of that sneaking around with guys.
-Gays in those days were seen as criminals.
-No, I could be 100 per cent gay here.'
-Although the Netherlands is his new homeland, he cannot let go of England.
-He regularly travels back to visit his parents.
-In 2019, he will get his Dutch passport.
+‘I was as green as grass when I came to the Netherlands.
+I left behind the narrow views on homosexuality in England and arrived in a much freer Amsterdam.
+Well, those were the exciting sixties.
+Wow, it felt so good.’
+Soon Barrie found his way into the profession as a dancer.
+‘I felt like a fish in water.
+Looking back: “At last I could be myself.
+No more sneaking around with boys.
+Gays then were seen as criminals.
+No, here I could be gay one hundred percent.”’
+Although the Netherlands became his new home, he never let go of England.
+He still travels back regularly to visit his parents.
+In 2019 he received his Dutch passport.

 Multitalented

-The theatre world gives him a lot of freedom.
-His career is steadily developing.
-Singing, dancing, acting, directing and dressing up, Barrie can do it like no other.
-One of his strengths is his perseverance.
-It made him the most famous choreographer and theatre star of our country.
-The multi-talented Barrie performed in musical productions such as Heerlijk duurt het langst and De Jantjes.
-He beams when he talks about the old days.
+The theatre world gave him great freedom.
+His career steadily developed.
+Singing, dancing, acting, directing and costume play are things Barrie does like no other.
+One of his strengths is perseverance.
+It brought him to become one of the country’s best-known choreographers and theatre stars.
+This multi-talent appeared in musical productions such as Heerlijk duurt het langst and De Jantjes.
+He lights up as he talks about the past.

 Ambassador

-Whether I had to think about saying yes to being an ambassador?
-'Not for a moment.
-I think it's a great honour.
-Finally I can give something back to the people who have supported me during the 60 years that my career now spans,' and also accepted me because of his homosexuality, he adds. ''This way, as a Pride ambassador, I can give one-on-one support to people and hear their stories.
-That's what I want to do.
-I am there for them.'
+Did he hesitate before accepting the ambassadorship?
+‘Not for a moment.
+I consider it a great honour.
+Finally I can give something back to the people who have supported me during the sixty years my career has now spanned.’
+And who accepted him because of his homosexuality, he adds.
+‘As a Pride ambassador I can offer one-to-one support to people and listen to their stories.
+I’d like to do that.
+I’m here for them.’

-Enthusiastically, he talks about his new play Death by the Sea , which is based on the novel Death in Venice by German writer Thomas Mann.
-'My partner Leen Jongewaard died 25 years ago this year.
-So much has gone unspoken.
-In this play, I go back to the place in the south of France where he died and where I want to scatter his ashes.'
+He speaks enthusiastically about his new play Dood aan zee which is based on the novel Death in Venice by the German writer Thomas Mann.
+‘My partner Leen Jongewaard died 25 years ago this year.
+There is so much left unsaid.
+In this play I return to the place in southern France where he died and where I want to scatter his ashes.’
 A kind of closure?
-Barrie thinks for a long time.
-'Yes, yes.
-I see it as the end of a special part of my life.
-The story has been told, it's finished.
-It's actually a mixture of truth and fiction.
-There, I meet a tasty man in his thirties who works in the hotel where I am staying.
-With him, I build a deep bond.'
-Renowned director Gerardjan Rijnders has written the script.
-'I am going to stage it exclusively during Pride 2022.'
-It will be a moving play.
-He proudly shows the theatre poster of the play.
-On it is a statue of an angel with his Leen's face embedded in it.'
+Barrie thinks for a long moment.
+‘Yes, yes.
+I see it as the end of a special chapter in my life.
+The story is told, it’s finished.
+It’s actually a mixture of truth and fiction.
+There I meet a handsome thirty-year-old man who works at the hotel where I’m staying.
+With him I build a deep bond.’
+The well-known director Gerardjan Rijnders wrote the script.
+‘I will perform it exclusively during Pride 2022.’
+It will be a moving piece.
+Proudly he shows the theatre poster for the production.
+It features an angel statue with Leen’s face incorporated into it.’

 My Gender, My Pride

-The theme My Gender, My Pride appeals to me.
-'It makes me reflect on my life, also to confront how everything has turned out.
-Is it the wisdom of greyness?
+The theme My Gender, My Prideappeals to me.
+‘It makes me reflect on my life, and confront how things have unfolded.
+Is it the wisdom of greyness?’
 He falls silent.
-Sixty years has taken him to discover and accept that he is gay.
+It has taken him sixty years to discover and accept that he is gay.
 He is happier than ever.
-'I have found the perfect balance in my life.'
-No one can ignore Barrie anymore.
+‘I have found the perfect balance in my life.’
+No one can ignore Barrie any more.

 Pride ambassador since 2022